Aisaac23/Debian-Scripts/README.md

 # Debian-Scripts
-Small Debian Linux shell scripts
+Small shell scripts written in a Debian OS but might work for your OS too.